-The peach jam with the bread machine, this time I prepared it with the help of my Panasonic and even though I was a bit hesitant at first, I must say it’s really a great solution, it does everything by itself and in the end, at most you just have to give it a quick blend if you want it more homogeneous.
+The peach jam with the bread maker, this time I prepared it with the help of my Panasonic machine and even though I was a bit hesitant at first, I must say it’s really a great solution, it does everything by itself and at the end, at most, you just need to give it a quick blend if you want it more homogeneous.

-I set the machine once the ingredients were inserted, it worked for about 2 hours with the program I had set.
+I set the machine once the ingredients were added, it worked for about 2 hours with the program I selected.

-Once cooking was finished I blended it well with the immersion blender and in case it was still not thick enough, once blended you can pour it into a small pot and cook it for a few more minutes on low heat, stirring constantly.
+Once the cooking was finished, I blended it well with an immersion blender, and if it was still not thick enough, after blending you can pour it into a small pot and cook it for a few more minutes on low heat, stirring constantly.

-I really recommend this method for making jam and I recommend purchasing this bread machine from Panasonic to make many different recipes!
+I really recommend this method for making jam and I suggest purchasing this Panasonic bread machine to create a variety of recipes!

-Follow the recipe and if you replicate it, or replicate other recipes on my blog, send me the photos, I will post them on my fb page in your name.
+Follow the recipe and if you replicate it, or replicate other recipes on my blog, send me the photos, and I will post them on my Facebook page in your name.

 Approx. 1084 total Kcal